-Learning & Teaching ModesAs an online course much of the contact you have with fellow students and staff will be via MyUni.
+Learning & Teaching ModesAs a blended course much of the contact you have with fellow students and staff will be via MyUni.
 You will be assigned to an online discussion group to which you will submit your answers to a series of tutorial questions.
 Following submission of your assignment there is a period where you will have the opportunity to read, and provide constructive comment, on the work of your fellow Discussion Group members.
 Participants in this course have a wide range of backgrounds and this is your opportunity to gain an insight into different problem-solving perspectives (and remember your contribution is assessable).

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
 This means that, for this course, you are expected to commit approximately 12 hours per week to private study.

 Lectures, demonstrations and field activities for locally-based students may be offered during the Semester, as a supplement to the online learning.
 Students are encouraged to attend where possible.